-You may know Ashton Kutcher from That 70s Show or Dude, Where’s My Car?
-But Silicon Valley knows him as one of the star founders of A-Grade Investments, a venture capital firm that the celebrity investor started with Madonna’s manager, Guy Oseary, and billionaire Ron Burkle.
-The firm has reportedly turned $30 million in assets into $250 million in assets in less than 10 years.
+You may know Ashton Kutcher from That ‘70s Show or Dude, Where’s My Car?
+However, Silicon Valley knows him as a star founder of A-Grade Investments, a venture capital firm.
+Kutcher started the project with Guy Oseary, Madonna’s manager, and billionaire Ron Burkle.
+They turned $30 million into $250 million in less than ten years.
+Consider some smart celebrity investment models.

-How do some celebrities go from an angel face on the silver screen to an angel investor?
-Barring investment flops, like Eva Longoria’s restaurant investments or Kevin Bacon’s less-than-six-degrees of separation as a victim of a Ponzi scheme, many celebrity investors have found great success due to smart investment strategies and, surely, due diligence.
+How do some celebrity investors go from angel faces on the silver screen to angel investors in real life?
+Barring celebrity investment flops like Eva Longoria’s restaurants or Kevin Bacon’s losses to Bernie Madoff’s Ponzi scheme, celebrity investors have had great success through smart investment strategies and, surely, due diligence.

-At Berkshire Hathaway’s annual shareholders meeting in May of this year, CEO Warren Buffett advised investors—as he has throughout his career—to invest in what they know.
-He calls this comfort zone the “circle of competence,” and he claims to maintain investments within a relatively small circle of industries that he understands.
+Berkshire Hathaway CEO Warren Buffett’s most popular advice, repeated throughout his career, is to invest in what you know.
+He calls this comfort zone the “circle of competence,” maintaining investments within a relatively small circle of industries he knows and understands.

 What do millennials like?
-We like organic food.
-We like our polar ice caps cold.
-And we like goat yoga and wellness retreats.
-Impact investing is popular with millennials and younger investors, and celebrity investors are riding that cultural wave and bringing it to new heights.
-Jessica Alba, Matt Damon, Gwyneth Paltrow and other celebrities are investing in health food companies, meditation apps and other environmentally and socially conscious companies.
+Organic food.
+Millennials want our polar ice caps cold.
+They seek out goat yoga and wellness retreats.
+Impact investing is popular among millennials and younger investors.
+Stars are riding the generation’s cultural wave to new heights.
+Beyoncé, Aaron Rogers, Anne Hathaway, and lots of other celebrities have invested in healthy living companies – food, clothes, cosmetics, healthcare, and meditation apps.

-For the past 30 years, the MSCI KLD 400 Social Index, made up of companies with outstanding Environmental, Social and Governance (ESG) ratings, has outperformed the S&P 500 by nearly 1%.
-Companies with strong ESG ratings have been shown to have positive financial returns.
+As Gen Z enters adulthood, those celebrities are investing in sustainable companies, and green initiatives – environmentally and socially sustainable entities.
+For 30 years, the MSCI KLD 400 Social Index – comprised of companies with outstanding Environmental, Social, and Governance (ESG) ratings – outperformed the S&P 500.
+Companies with strong ESG ratings have positive financial returns.
 So, why not make money while doing good?

-Why are tangible assets such a good investment?
+Why are tangible assets a good investment?
 Because they aren’t tied to stock market volatility.
-But here’s the catch: only tangible assets that appreciate, rather than depreciate, are worth the investment.
-That’s why investing in real estate (e.g., buying and flipping houses) and art are so popular among celebrity investors.
-And in Beverly Hills, there’s no shortage of good interior designers or expensive artwork.
+Some tangible assets appreciate while others don’t.
+Consequently, real estate, a sector that traditionally grows equity, and art are popular among celebrity investors.
+Beverly Hills has no shortage of elaborate real properties or highly sought-after artwork.

-When investing in real estate, whether to sell later or to rent to tenants, you need to know your demographic.
-And nobody knows their demographic better than Ellen Degeneres.
-She has made a killing buying homes, fixing them up and selling them at a substantially higher price to other wealthy celebrities.
-Though real estate is a long-term asset, Ellen and her wife, Portia De Rossi, have managed to make cash quickly with dozens of home sales.
-They purchased a home for $40 million (yes, that was the price before renovations) and sold it for a $15 million profit.
-They’ve since sold homes to Will Ferrell, Ryan Seacrest and other Hollywood big shots.
+Demographics is a key to buying profitable real estate whether the buyer plans to flip or rent.
+Nobody leverages demographics better than Ellen Degeneres.
+She has made a tidy nest egg buying homes, fixing them up, and selling them at a substantial profit.
+Real estate gains are often thought of as long-term, but, Ellen and her wife, Portia De Rossi, have managed to make quick cash with dozens of home sales.
+They purchased one home for $40 million, renovated, and sold it for a $15 million profit.
+They’ve sold homes to Will Ferrell, Ryan Seacrest, and other Hollywood notables.